OpenEndedGroup/Field/README.md

 	ant

 That will build the core of Field.
 Individual plugins have additional targets inside the `build.xml` file.
-If want to build them all (and have both Max/MSP and Processing 2.0x installed) then `ant extras_all`
+If want to build them all (and have both Max/MSP and Processing 2.0b1 installed) then `ant extras_all`

+### The workspace

+On first launch Field will ask where you want to store your Field files (it will suggest ~/Documents/FieldWorkspace).
+It will also check to see if you have Mercurial installed.
+To start with the [the tutorials](http://openendedgroup.com/field/FieldGATech), simply uncompress them and put them inside your workspace.

 ### Running --- Mac OS X